 Attractions of the Wurstmarkt in Bad Dürkheim

-Wine is served in classic stemmed glasses, or you could go full party mode with hefty half-liter Dubbeglas for about 6 euro.
+Visitors can sip their wein in several large tents (again like Oktoberfest), where wine connoisseurs sit together at long wooden tables, or at a traditional schubkärchler (small wine stand).
+Wine is served in classic stemmed glasses, or you could go full party mode with a hefty half-liter dubbeglas.
 This is smaller than Oktoberfest's 1-liter Mass, but still pretty weighty for wine.
-The best option is to go with a group and share several glasses amongst yourselves.
-And if you can't handle the thought of a day only with wine, rest assured that the Germans also supply a beer hall.
+The best option is to go with a group and share several glasses among the group.
+And if you can't handle the thought of a day only with wine, rest assured that the Germans also supply a beer hall and non-alcoholic options.

 - Opening Hours: 10:00 a.m. – 1:00 a.m.

-- Location: Bad Duerkheim is located 70 miles south of Frankfurt.
+- Location: Bad Duerkheim (located 70 miles south of Frankfurt)

 - Address: Kurbrunnenstraße, 67089 Bad Dürkheim, Germany